GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

 Elf Holy Sites will now be created at Expedition sites you complete three trials at NEW!
 Spark Syncretism Tenet
-Now have a chance to encounter a couple Valar (Gods) at expeditions sites after the portal has been opened Selecting an Aeluran offers a convert to Aeluran faith character interaction for the non-believers
+Now have a chance to encounter a couple Valar (Gods) at expeditions sites after the portal has been opened Selecting an Aeluran Sister offers a convert to Aeluran faith character interaction Aeluran Sisters now have the ability to control the gender of their unborn child like the Benne Gesserit through a new character interaction

 ## Story